All Products

 1000422

-• Execute the following statements to set the hg_experimental_approx_count_distinct_precision parameter to 20 for the current session and calculate the approximate number of rows that have distinct values in the O_CUSTKEY column:
+• Set the session-level precision to 20 and calculate the approximate number of distinct rows in the O_CUSTKEY column.

 SET hg_experimental_approx_count_distinct_precision = 20;